-The Government undertakes the Graduate Outcomes survey 15 months after your graduation.
 The University has a statutory duty to provide your contact details for this survey.
-To meet this duty, the Development and Alumni Relations Office may share your basic contact details with the Higher Education Statistics Agency.
-Participation in the survey, although not compulsory, helps ensure accurate public data on the outcomes of Higher Education.
-It also helps the University enhance its offerings.
+To meet this duty, the Development and Alumni Relations Offices may share your basic contact details with the Higher Education Statistics Agency.
+Participation in the survey, although not compulsory, helps us to recognise the achievement of our graduates and to improve services for students and alumni.

 How we protect your information